 Okay, so you have loyal and active followers and your engagement rate is exemplary

 Maybe you want to partner with brands as influencers.
 Maybe you prefer to work alone.
-To make things a little easier, we’ve compiled seven potential tactics you can use to monetize your Instagram in 2019.
+To make things a little easier, we’ve compiled six potential tactics you can use to monetize your Instagram.

 And you don’t need to limit yourself to just one either!
 Because when it comes to making money, ya know, the more the merrier.